rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/common-gs/auth-using-curl.rst

    .. include:: ../common-gs/samples/service-catalog-endpoint.rst

    .. note::
        Rackspace Cloud Identity returns an endpoint URL with your tenant ID (account ID).
        With Cloud Backup v2.0, you do not have to use the tenant ID.
 See :ref:`Service access endpoints <service-access-endpoints>`.

 #.
 Export the URL to an environment variable, as shown in the following example.
-   Replace ``publicURL`` with the publicURL value listed in the service catalog.
+   Replace ``publicURL`` in the example with the publicURL value listed in the service catalog.

    .. code::

         $ export API_ENDPOINT="publicURL"